Essay Three in our Series A History of the Hero's Journey

 It is a formidable case.
 And it sets up a paradox that the Republic itself cannot escape — because Plato, having made it, immediately reaches for myth.

 The philosopher who banishes the poets in Book III of the Republic and prosecutes his case against mimetic art with renewed force in Book X cannot, it turns out, complete his own philosophical work without becoming something very close to a poet himself.
 This is not inconsistency, though it has sometimes been read as such.
 It is a recognition — operating at the level of practice if not always acknowledged at the level of theory — that certain philosophical content resists propositional statement.
 There are truths, Plato seems to understand, that cannot be argued toward directly; they must be approached through narrative, through image, through the journey form itself.
-The Republic expels the poets and then, in its most philosophically ambitious moments, reaches for myth.
-The tension between these two moves is one of the most productive contradictions in the history of thought.
+The tension between these two moves — the banishment of the poets, the immediate return to myth — is one of the most productive contradictions in the history of thought.

 The Allegory of the Cave, which appears in Book VII — after the poets have already been sent away — is the most structurally complete instantiation of the journey-pattern in ancient philosophy, and it would be recognizable as such even if Aristotle had never written a word about peripeteia or Campbell had never assembled his monomyth.
 Its architecture is the architecture the pattern always produces: an ordinary world that is not what it appears to be, a forced departure from that world, an ordeal in the transition between conditions, a transformative vision, and a return that costs the returner something the world below cannot easily forgive.